-6. Preview Scheme 2012
+6. Preview Scheme 2013

-The design of the scheme in 2012 is the same as in 2011 except that galactitol has been added in the 2012 scheme.
+The design of the scheme in 2013 is the same as in 2012.
+In 2013 oxalic acid and possibly sulfocysteine are included.

 7. Questions, Comments and Suggestions

 If you have any questions, comments or suggestions please address to the scientific advisor of the scheme Dra.
 Begoña Merinero (bmerinero@cbm.uam.es) and/or to the scheme organiser Dr. Cas Weykamp (c.w.weykamp@skbwinterswijk.nl).